 Enforce your MAP Policies

 Minimum advertised prices, or MAP policies, are a crucial tool in protecting your brand.
 This rule sets a price floor for all your sellers.
-They shouldn’t sell below MAP, but they can sell at a price higher than MAP.
+They shouldn’t advertise below MAP, but they can advertise at a price higher than MAP.

 A study conducted by doctoral students at Northwestern University found that 53 percent of unauthorized sellers violated MAP compared to just 15 percent of authorized sellers.
 Enforce your MAP policies by monitoring for violators, then contacting the seller to remind them of the MAP.
 You should consider terminating your agreements with any repeat violators to increase MAP compliance.